danieltjw/aifutures/README.md

 [Abundant Intellect and Energy in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels) and the eventual possibility of AGI / ASI will lead to an unprecedented amounts of wealth creation.

-In the age of profound abundance, capitalism and wealth inequality will be rendered meaningless.
+In the age of profound abundance, traditional capitalism and wealth inequality will be rendered meaningless.

 In contrast to the age of scarcity, people who horde excessive amounts of wealth will be treated as having an addiction problem.